-MIR:
+SIR:

 Dedications are not without their use.
 It is both proper and pleasant, on suitable occasions, to express those sentiments of esteem and gratitude, which are due to public men for their public services.
-Great is the debt we owe to you;-and both our duty and inclination concur, on the present occassion, in offering this tribute to your private virtues and undeviating patriotism.
-The seat which you held for many years, in the earlier period of our history, in the Provincial Parliament, was devoted with most honorable consistency to the cause of civil and religious liberty; and when the exigencies of the country lately needed your manly and active interposition, we witnessed the readiness with which you (one of its brightest ornaments) left the retirement of private life, and engaged in the vindication of the people's rights against Executive corruptions, which will be transmitted to the execration of the same posterity that will cherish your conduct in grateful rememberance.
+Great is the debt we ove to you;-and both our duty and inclination concur, on the present occasion, in offering this tribute to your private virtues and underitating patriotism.
+The seat which you held for many years, in the eurlier period of our history, in the Provincial Patliament, was devoted with most hono able consistency to the cause of civil and religious liberty; and when the exigencies of the country lately needed your manly and active interposition, we wilnessed the readiness with which you (one of its brightest ornaments) left the retirement of private life, and engaged in the vindication of the people's rights against Executive corruptions, which will be transmitted to the execution of the same posterity that will cherish your conduct in grateful remembrance.

-For your manly and patriotic bearing you have fallen a victim to Executive resentment-but Sir, the utmost efforts of Executive malignity cannot lessen your distinguished reputation with the people who behold in you, in your advanced age, the winter of time having already shed upon your head its prophetic snow, a champion full of unabated affection for his country, nobly contending for the inviolability of public liberty.
-Your name will be associated with that of the great Joseph Hume and other illustrious benefactors of mankind, who uncompromising principles are a constant theme of calumny for a selfish and venal faction; and your memory will first an honorable record in the history of this unfortunate, because misgoverned, Province, whilst the name of its oppressors will be forgotten or only remembered for their injustice to you and general oppression of the country.
+For your manly and patriotic bearing you have fallen a victim to Executive resontment-but Sir, the utmost efforts of Executive malignity cannot lessen your distinguished reputation with the people who behold in you, in your advanced age, the winter of time having already shed upon your head its prophetic snow, a champion fall of unabated affection for his country, nobly contending for the inviolability of public liberty.
+Your name will be associated with that of the great Joseph Hone and other illustrious benefactors of mankind, who for their uncompromising principles are a constant theme of calumny for a selfish and venal faction; and your memory will find an honorable record in the history of this unfortunate, because misgoverned, Province, whilst the name of its oppressors will be forgotten or only remembered for their injustice to you and general oppression of the country.

-It will be some consolation to us who have been made to feel the baneful effects of the present Administration, that the character of the Venerable Dr. Baldwin will not float down the stream of time towards a disonorable abyss "in the same boat" in which Sir Francis Head has invited the Constituency of Upper Canada to embark their interests.
+It will be some consolation to us who have been made to feel the baneful effects of the present Administration, that the character of the Venerable Da.
+Baldwin will not float down the stream of time towards a dishonorable alyss "in the same boat" in which Sir Francis Head has invited the Constituency of Upper Canada to embark their interests.

-With the highest respect and consideration, We have the honor to be, &c. &c.
+With the highest respect and consideration,

+We have the honor to be, &c. &c.

 On behalf of the Union.

-T. D. MORRISON, V. P. WILLIAM LESSLIE, V. P. PETER FREELAND, V. P. JOHN McINTOSH, V. P. JAMES E. SMALL, V. P.
+T. D. MORRISON, V. P. WILLIAM LESSLIE, V. P. PETER FREELAND, V. P. JOHN MCINTOSH, V. P. JAMES E. SMALL, V. P.

-JBy order.
-JOHN ELLIOT, Sec'y.
+[By order,] JOHN ELLIOT, Secty.

-UPPER CANADA HOUSE OF ASSEMBLY.
+U. C. HOUSE OF ASSEMBLY.

-Monday, January 30th, 1837.

-The House in Committee on the Report of the Select Committee on the Petition of Dr. Charles Duncombe, to the British House of Commons.
+Monday, January 30, 1837 .- The House in Committee on the Report of the Scleet Committee on the petition of Dr. Charles Duncombe, to the British House of Commons, acquittal to redeem.

-DR. J. ROLPH.-Mr. Chairman, Perhaps never did a day, wearing a more lowering aspect than this, dawn upon a British Colony!
-The glory of provincial monarchy, subjected ignominiously to these proceedings, is sullied beyond the power of your acquittal to redeem.
+Dr. J. Rolph.-Mr. Chairman, Perhaps never did a day, wearing a more lowering aspect than this, dawn upon a Benish Colony!
+The glory of provincial monarchy, subjected ignominiously to these proceedings, is sullied beyond the power of your

 Kings are sometimes tried.
 But nations are their judges.
-And when a people, goaded by injury, rise in their majesty to occupy the judgment seat, grand is the spectacle and vast is the result!
+And when a people, goaded by injury, rise in their majesty to occupy the judgment-seat, grand is the spectacle and vast is the resulc!
 Popular sympathy generally mingles with the royal fate, and an interest is transmitted with the very block, which is dyed with their blood.